format_quote Quotes

 Bitcoin: A Peer-to-Peer Electronic Cash System

-person Nakamoto, Satoshi
+person Nakamoto, Satoshi event 2008

 The foundational whitepaper introducing Bitcoin as a decentralized digital currency.
 Proposes a system for electronic transactions without relying ...